MariiaS3/TermTrain-licencjat/README.md

   The web application allows you to learn bash terminal commands through hands-on exercises.
   </li>
   <li>
-   Aplikacja zawiera podstawowe polecenia terminala systemu Linux, takie jak: ls, cd, cp, mv, cat, rm, mkdir, rmdir, touch, nano, man.
+   The app includes basic Linux terminal commands such as: ls, cd, cp, mv, cat, rm, mkdir, rmdir, touch, nano, man.
   </li>
   <li>
    Users will be able to consolidate their knowledge by taking a quiz.